zlatinb/muwire-seedbox-daemon/README.md

 The daemon is intended to be integrated with a seedbox console which manages one or more such daemons.

-# Building
+## Building

-## One-time building of the MuWire core artifact

 The MuWIre core is not published to MavenCentral so it needs to be build locally.
-You only need to perform this step once:
+You only need to perform this step once.
 1. Clone the `muwire` project
-2. Execute `./gradlew core:publish`
+2. Execute `./gradlew core:publish` in that project
+3. Back to this project, execute `./gradlew assemble`
+3. An executable .jar file will be created in `build/libs`

-## Quick start
+## Configuration
-1. Create a file called `application.properties` in the current working directory.
+Create a file called `application.properties` in the same directory as the .jar file.

 The following configuration options are supported